jacobmohl/beach-weather-station/server/README.md

 ## Functional Requirements
 - Receive temperature readings from gateway via authenticated HTTP POST

-- Validate and store readings (device ID, timestamp, value)
+- Validate and store water temperature readings (device ID, created at timestamp, temperature and signal strengh)
 - Prevent duplicate records (idempotency)
 - Endpoints for:
-  - Ingesting new readings
+  - Ingesting new water temperature readings inclusive signal strengh
-  - Get the latest temperature reading.
+  - Get the latest water temperature reading.
-  - Get the temperature readings for the latest 24 hour, including the higest and the lowest reading.
+  - Get the water temperature readings for the latest 24 hour, including the higest and the lowest reading.
-  - Get the average temperature readings (average, lowest, highest) pr. day for the latest 30 days.
+  - Get the average water temperature readings (average, lowest, highest) pr. day for the latest 30 days.
   - Ingesting heartbeats from gateway
   - Ingesting battery change notifications from app/management
   - Retrieving latest heatbeats and battery changes